heliossun/ELIP/rebuttal.md

 From our observations, even ELIP has a relatively lower RSUM on ID retrieval, but it presents a higher RSUM in most OOD cases, which indicates the robustness of ELIP when facing noisy images and text in retrieval tasks.
 Also, it is predictable that BLIP performs better when dealing with some text OOD cases since they put more effort into improving language understanding.

 `Q3`: What is ELIP+?

 `A3`: We kindly provide a clarification here.
-ELIP+ is our method plugged into BLIP, and ELIP is our method plugged into CLIP.
+As mentioned in our previsou response, ELIP+ is the advancement of BLIP.
+Specifically, ELIP+ is our method plugged into BLIP, and ELIP is our method plugged into CLIP.
 Where BLIP and CLIP are two well-known vision-language modeling frameworks.

 `Q4`: What dataset was used for the ablation study?